Third Carlist War: Liberals' plans

 In response to Carlist weaknesses, the Liberals planned to conduct a pacification war to drive the Carlists into a direct confrontation where the Liberals' superior training, equipment and leadership would prove decisive.
 These advantages included the control of the railway system, which enabled the transport of troops and supplies from one critical sector to another within days, the experienced troops and officers of the regular Spanish army, the support of large cities such as Bilbao, and superior weapons and manpower.
-These advantages were, however, somewhat negated by the political instability of the government the lack of available resources, such as financing, to suppress the Carlist uprising.
+These advantages were, however, somewhat negated by the political instability of the government and the lack of available resources, such as financing, to suppress the Carlist uprising.

 The guerrilla attacks carried out by the Carlists were challenging for the Liberals to deal with because of the Carlists' ability to use the terrain to their benefit.
 All the aforementioned Liberal advantages were largely irrelevant in this kind of warfare, putting both sides on similar footing.
 However, the Carlist emphasis on guerilla warfare restricted the fighting to specific areas of Spain, limiting the Carlist range of action.
 Regardless, the suppression of Carlist guerrillas was a hazardous and costly task that required enormous amounts of manpower and resources that, in the first stages of the war, the Liberals were unable to provide.
 Only with the stabilization of the government under King Alfonso XII in 1874, were the Liberals able to start turning the tide of the war in their favor.

 Outbreak of the hostilities

 The Carlists' plans called for a general uprising across Spain, hoping to gain recruits among the least content groups of the Spanish population.
 On April 20 Carlos VII, the Carlist pretender, appointed General Rada as the commander-in-chief of what would become the Carlist army.
 After this, plans for a general uprising were established, and April 21 was set as the opening day of the uprising.

 In response to the uprising, thousands of sympathetic volunteers, most without training and some without weapons, gathered in Orokieta-Erbiti (Oroquieta-Erbiti), north of Navarre, awaiting Carlos's arrival.
 As in Navarre, groups in Biscay also rose in arms against the government on the same day.
 Several raiding parties carried out guerrilla activities across Catalonia (under the command of generals Tristany, Savalls and Castells), Castile, Galicia, Aragon, Navarre, Gipuzkoa,...
 Arriving from France on May 2, Carlos VII himself crossed the Bidasoa River from France into Spain, and took command of his forces in Orokieta.
 However, a quick counterattack of 1,000 government troops led by General Moriones assaulted the Carlist camp in Orokieta during the night of May 4, forcing Carlos VII to retreat to France.
-50 Carlists were killed and over 700 were taken prisoner.
+Fifty Carlists were killed and over 700 were taken prisoner.
 As a result, the Carlists in the Basque Provinces were left disorganized for nearly the rest of the year.
 The Battle of Orokieta threatened to end the Third Carlist war almost as soon as it began.